Budapest - AIT Quick Facts

 The program is located outside of Budapest on a scenic bend of the Danube, in an industrial science park.
 The visitor is struck by the impressive activity in the park, which hosts the Hungarian headquarters of Microsoft, SAP, Servier, Canon, Graphisoft, and a number of other high-tech R&D firms.
 The AIT center is modern, high-tech, and spacious.

 The program begins with a non-credit, two week intensive Hungarian conversation course required by Pomona.
-Then students take three four-credit AIT courses from the course groups in 1) Foundational computer science, 2) Advanced applications, and/or 3) Creative design and entrepreneurship (1.0 Pomona course credit each).
-In addition, students must enroll in a Hungarian language course and one elective in Hungarian culture (0.5 Pomona course credits each).
+Then students take three four-credit AIT courses from the course groups in 1) Foundational computer science, 2) Advanced applications, and/or 3) Creative design and entrepreneurship (1.0 Pomona credit each).
+In addition, students must enroll in a Hungarian Language I+II (0.5 Pomona credits) and one elective in Hungarian culture (0.5 Pomona credits ).
 All subject courses are taught in English by Hungarian professors.
 Students may exercise Pomona’s P/NC option as per the College’s regular guidelines.
 Refer to the “Grades & Credits” section of this guide.
 If Pomona students enroll in more than three CS courses, the 3 Pomona credits will be divided over the number of CS courses taken.
 All courses will appear on the Pomona transcript, and all courses will be calculated into the Pomona GPA.

 Two or three students share a two-three bedroom apartment in the Budapest city center.
 Apartments are equipped with internet connection, linens, sheets, washing machine, and a fully equipped kitchen.
 A room, board, utilities, and local transportation allowance is provided by Pomona.
 Most landlords ask for a security deposit, to be returned at the end of the semester if there are no incidental damages.